Cc618/Luigi/doc/basics.rst

 The game.add function adds entities to the current scene, in Luigi, an entity is a game object and provides some methods such as start, draw, update and stop.
-Update is the most important method, it is called each frame and aims to update the player movements.
+Update is the most important method, it is called each frame and aims to update player's behaviour.

 =====================
 Entity implementation